SimonDevelop/doff/.github/CONTRIBUTING.md

 Hey Contributor! :smiley_cat:

-All contributions to array-organize are very much encouraged, and we do our best to make it as welcoming and simple as possible.
+All contributions to `doff` are very much encouraged, and we do our best to make it as welcoming and simple as possible.

 ## Coding Standards